colidescope

 In this exercise, we will write a recursive algorithm that generates a branching tree structure based on a sequence of parameters which we can modify to control the shape of the tree.

 Branching systems and other fractal geometries commonly found in nature are often modelled using recursive functions because they are self-similar, meaning that the same behavior is exhibited at various scales throughout the structure.
-For example, the branching of a set of large branches from the trunk of a tree is similar to the branching of a smaller set of branches from each of these branches.
+For example, the branching of a set of large branches from the trunk of a tree is similar to the branching of a smaller set of branches from each of those branches.

 Here is the code for a basic branching algorithm in Python.
 You can paste it directly into a new Python component in Grasshopper.